 If you intend to export agricultural commodities, you may need a phytosanitary certificate.
 Importing countries often require phytosanitary certificates to accompany incoming agricultural shipments in order to ensure that detrimental pests and diseases are not introduced.
 Typically, the process of obtaining a phytosanitary certificate includes the specific steps outlined below:

-Application is submitted through the Phytosanitarty Certificate Issuance and Tracking (PCIT) website
+- Application is submitted through the Phytosanitary Certificate Issuance and Tracking (PCIT) website

 Some commodities have additional requirements such as lab testing, pesticide treatments, field inspections, or obtaining import permits from the destination country.
 If you have any questions regarding a specific commodity and export scenario, please call our office.